An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Preliminaries

 is non-empty.
 A realizable strict sign condition is defined analogously.
-The set \eqref{realizationOfSignCondition} is called the \emph{realization} of the sign condition.
+The set \eqref{realizationOfSignCondition} is the \emph{realization} of the sign condition.
 The set of \emph{realizations of sign conditions} (resp., \emph{realizations of strict sign conditions}) corresponding to the tuple $(P_1,\ldots,P_\ell)$ is the collection of all non-empty sets of the above form.
-These sets are pairwise disjoint and partition~$\RR^d$, by definition.
+Realizations of sign conditions are pairwise disjoint, and the set of realizations of sign conditions partitions $\RR^d$.
+We use $Z(\P)=\bigcap_{P\in\P} Z(P)$ to denote the common zero set of all polynomials in $\P$, i.e., $Z(\P)$ is the realization of the sign sequence $(0, \ldots, 0)$.

-While a tuple of $\ell$ polynomials has $3^\ell$ sign conditions and $2^\ell$ strict sign conditions, not all of them may be realizable.
-In fact, Milnor and Thom (see, e.g.,~\cite{BPR, FPSSZ}) showed that any $\ell$~polynomials in $\RR[x_1,\ldots,x_d]$ of degree at most $s$ (with $2\leq d\leq \ell$) have at most $(50s\ell/d)^d$~realizable sign conditions.
+While a tuple of $\ell$ polynomials has $3^\ell$ sign conditions and $2^\ell$ strict sign conditions, Milnor and Thom showed that the number of realizable sign conditions is often much smaller.
+We will use the following version of this fact, which is a special case of Proposition 7.31 in \cite{BPR} (see also Theorem~2.2 in \cite{FPSSZ}).